CiscoSteve42/Notes/Linux/LFCA/IntrotoCloudInfraTech.md

 ### Azure Virtual Machine Overview

 * **Azure Virtual Machine** service allows you to do cloud stuff through both the **Web Portal** and the **Azure Cloud Shell**, which is configurable in PowerShell or Bash

+### Features and Tools

+* **VM Image** defines the base OS or the app for the VM.
+Both Linux and Windows VMs can be launched from images available through the **Azure Marketplace** Why no MacOS bro?
+Oh yeah.....ha.

+* **VM Size** determines the type and capacity of the compute, memory, storage, and network resources for the VM to be launched

+* VMs are grouped in **families**